michael-jebro/michael-jebro/README.md

 ## Hi, frens
 <p>
-  I am an Android Developer based in Kyiv 🇺🇦 Welcome to my account, here you can observe some of my pet projects and other works...
+  I am an Android Developer based in Kyiv 🇺🇦 Welcome to my account, here you can observe some of my pet projects and other works...<br>
-  :sparkles: Currently diving deeper into Kotlin
+  :sparkles: Currently diving deeper into Kotlin<br>
-  :sparkles: Learning Unity in free time
+  :sparkles: Learning Unity in free time<br>
   :sparkles: Make music for fun
 </p>